Sensors

 The sensor records data at intervals dictated by your sensor or monitor and its current status.
 A "missed reading notification" is triggered when the sensor fails to record data for two consecutive check-in intervals.
 This may occur due to various factors, including hardware malfunctions preventing the device from taking readings, network connectivity issues that hinder communication between the sensor and the network, or server issues causing delays in data delivery.

-Hardware Issue: Recommended Action:
+Hardware Issue: | Recommended Action: |

-No Sensors Attached This is a common message after the monitor has started up.
-If after a few minutes, this hasn't corrected itself, then...
+No Sensors Attached | This is a common message after the monitor has started up.
+If after a few minutes, this hasn't corrected itself, then... |

-Sensor Failure (6001) Reset the monitor.
+Sensor Failure (6001) | Reset the monitor.
 To perform a reset, push a paperclip into the top pinhole on the right side of the monitor, push in, and release, the monitor will restart.
-If this does not correct the issue, contact StatTemp@gohcl.com for assistance.
+If this does not correct the issue, contact StatTemp@gohcl.com for assistance. |

-SD Card Error (2001) This is caused when there is an issue with the SD card in your monitor.
-Contact StatTemp@gohcl.com for assistance.
+SD Card Error (2001) | This is caused when there is an issue with the SD card in your monitor.
+Contact StatTemp@gohcl.com for assistance. |

-Battery Error (4001) If the battery has died, then the monitor will not be recording readings.
-Make sure it is plugged in and powered on.
+Battery Error (4001) | If the battery has died, then the monitor will not be recording readings.
+Make sure it is plugged in and powered on. |

-Network Connection Issue: Recommended Action:
+Network Connection Issue: | Recommended Action: |

-No cloud icon or WiFi bars
+1004 - Network Connection Issue No cloud icon or WiFi bars |

+This indicates there is a network error.
+If first setting up the device, the password could have been entered incorrectly.
+You will need to do a factory reset and try to reconnect the device.
+Directions below.
 If this monitor was previously connected to the WiFi network, there may have been a network change.
-Contact your IT support team and provide them with the Firewall Requirements listed below and the MAC address from the sticker on the monitor's back.
+Contact your IT support team and provide them with the Firewall Requirements listed below and the MAC address from the sticker on the monitor's back. |

-No cloud icon, but has WiFi bars
+1005 - Network Connection Issue No cloud icon, but has WiFi bars |

 The monitor is connected to the network but cannot establish a connection to the server.
 This is usually caused by firewall restrictions.
-Contact your IT support team and provide them with the Firewall Requirements listed below and the MAC address from the sticker on the monitor's back.
+Contact your IT support team and provide them with the Firewall Requirements listed below and the MAC address from the sticker on the monitor's back. |

-100c - Network Connection Issue This is a common error that can happen if the monitor is running on battery.
-When the monitor takes its next reading, it will reestablish connection and send the reading to the web portal.
+100c - Network Connection Issue | This is a common error that can happen if the monitor is running on battery.
+When the monitor takes its next reading, it will reestablish connection and send the reading to the web portal. |

 Network/Server Delay Issues: